 The Perpetual Plastic Project is an interactive plastic recycling installation where plastic waste is recycled on the spot into new products by 3D printers.
 Imagine, for example, using a plastic utensil and tossing it into a home recycling system that produces the raw material for another object.

 If you’re tech-savvy, you can buy your own printer for between $100 and $10,000.
 To design 3D printing models, you’ll need computer-aided design (CAD) software (CAD) — available for purchase as well as free versions.

 On Thingiverse, you can find open-source print models that can be loaded into compatible printers.
 That’s how we printed this earbud organizer.

-You can also commission from consumer printing services — here’s a full list.
+You can also commission production of your designs by consumer printing services — here’s a full list.
 Most involve designing your prototype in CAD, finalizing the materials and finish with the company, and receiving it in the mail.
-Some of the largest are Protolabs (worldwide), Xometry (North America), Shapeways (worldwide), and JawsTec (USA, Canada, Mexico).
-We reached out to these four companies to ask whether they recycle 3D prints.
-Shapeways responded that they don’t currently have this capacity.
+Some of the largest are Protolabs (worldwide), Xometry (North America), Shapeways (worldwide), and JawsTec (North America).
+We reached out to these four companies to ask whether they recycle 3D prints; only Shapeways responded that they don’t currently have this capacity.